Verbandspokal: Rules and regulations

 Rules and regulations for the Verbandspokale are set by the regional football associations and vary.
 Bavaria, the largest one, stipulates that reserve teams are not permitted to participate in the Bavarian Cup.
 Teams from lower divisions always have home advantage, if two teams of the same division are drawn against each other the team drawn first receives home advantage.

 Bavarian clubs from the 3.
 Liga and Regionalliga Bayern, except reserve teams, are obliged to participate in the cup.
 Clubs from the two Bayernliga divisions and the five Landesliga Bayern divisions play a qualifying round.
 Additionally, the 24 regional cup winners in Bavaria, the Kreispokale, are also qualified for the first round of the Bavarian Cup.
 If a game is undecided after regular time a penalty shoot out follows, no extra time is played.

 In Lower Saxony, the third-largest association, clubs from the state playing in the 3.
-Liga, Regionalliga Nord and Oberliga Niedersachsen as well as the four Bezirkspokal winners are qualified for the first round of the Lower Saxony Cup.
+Liga and Regionalliga Nord play in the 3.
+Liga / Regionalliga Lower Saxony Cup, whilst the clubs playing in Oberliga Niedersachsen as well as the four Bezirkspokal winners are qualified for the first round of the Amateur Lower Saxony Cup.
+The winners of both Cups are qualified for the national cup.

 History

 The areas of the regional football associations and their Verbandspokale.

 The longest-running competition of the Verbandspokale is the Berlin Cup, first held in 1907.
 All other cup competitions originated after the Second World War.

 In Southern Germany, the South Baden Cup was established in 1945, the Hesse Cup in 1946, the Bavarian Cup in 1947, with a long interruption from 1954 to 1998, the North Baden Cup in 1949, and the Württemberg Cup in 1950.

 In Northern Germany, the Bremen Cup was established in 1950, the Schleswig-Holstein Cup from 1953, the Hamburg Cup was sporadically played from 1954 and permanently from 1981, and the Lower Saxony Cup from 1955.
+The Lower Saxony Cup was split between the 3.
+Liga / Regionalliga clubs and the lower division clubs starting 2018.

 In the former East Germany, the Verbandspokale, in the form of the Brandenburg Cup, Mecklenburg-Vorpommern Cup, Saxony Cup, Saxony-Anhalt Cup, and Thuringia Cup, were established in 1990.

 In Western Germany, the Lower Rhine Cup was established in 1980, the Westphalia Cup in 1981, and the Middle Rhine Cup in 1994.

 In South Western Germany, the Rhineland Cup was established in 1953, the South West Cup in 1973, and the Saarland Cup in 1974.

 Current holders

-The winners of the 2017–18 Verbandspokal competitions:
+The winners of the 2025–26 Verbandspokal competitions: